As of March of 2016 There are Five Jurisdictions in the World Operating Under Negative Rates. Part I - Read Who Takes the Decisions.

 The Swiss National Bank (SNB) is maintaining its expansionary monetary policy.
 The target range for the three-month Libor remains at between –1.25% and –0.25%, and interest on sight deposits at the SNB is unchanged at –0.75%.

-b) Interbank Rate: The three month Swiss Franc LIBOR interest rate is the average interest rate at which a LIBOR contributor bank can obtain unsecured funding in the London interbank market for a three month period in Swiss Francs.
+LIBOR interest rate is the average interest rate at which a LIBOR contributor bank can obtain unsecured funding in the London interbank market for a three month period in Swiss Francs.

 4. Sweden (The Riksbank)